haukurk/qlivestats/README.md

 | `!=~`     | is not equal when ignoring case             | no          | yes       |
 | `!~~`     | does not match regular expression ignoring case | no      | yes       |

-To get more in-depth inforatmion about the LQL (LiveStatus Query Language), please visit https://mathias-kettner.de/checkmk_livestatus.html.
+To get more in-depth inforatmion about the LQL (Livestatus Query Language), please visit https://mathias-kettner.de/checkmk_livestatus.html.

 ## Columns